 - In a separate bowl, cream butter, salt and both sugars until creamy.
 Add the egg and continue beating until well incorporated.

-- Add in vanilla essence and beat again for a few more seconds.
+- Add in vanilla extract and beat again for a few more seconds.

 - Finally, add the flour-oats mixture and beat for another few seconds until the flour is well distributed.